top of page

 Authored Books

 Chiu, C., & Hong, Y. (2006).
 The social psychology of culture.
-New York: Psychology Press.
+Psychology Press.
 (Chinese translation published by the People University of China Press, 2010.)

 Edited Books